luerhard/chapter_regression_and_artifical/main.md

 Everybody with a professional background in quantitative social science has learned many [!ml] tools, be it [!uml] like cluster analysis or [!sml] like logistic regressions.
 Yet, how those methods are used (and promoted) in [!ml] contexts, might starkly differ from common social science approaches and researchers' training.
 Regardless of which features drive a model and how an outcome could be explained, the main interest of [!ml] researchers in industry and science is that 'the model works', i.e., that the model provides good predictions.
-This is an important, though merely _epistemological_, difference to statistical models used in social science.
+This is an important, though merely _epistemological_, difference from statistical models used in social science.
 One consequence for future social scientists might be, at the very least, to engage with the ideas of [!ml]; a knowledge resource that is only slowly trickling into social science curricula.
-Already knowing of the epistemological framework of [!ml] might therefore provide important insights for social scientists.
+Already knowing about the epistemological framework of [!ml] might therefore provide important insights for social scientists.

 Going further, it might also be helpful for social scientists to acknowledge the differences laid out in this paper and pay closer attention to the predictive power of [!ts] models.
 In addition, non-linear effects could be explored by tools like [!rf] and, hence, also inform theory-building [@grimmer:MachineLearningSocial.2021].